subspace/protocol-specs/docs/decex/offline_operator_detection.md

                     - Guarantee: P_honest[X_i < r_i] ≤ τ.
                 - Decision:
                     - If x_i < r_i: mark operator i as underperforming, potentially offline
-                    - Else: operator i performed well and produces at least lower bound number of bundles in the epoch.
+                    - Else: operator i met expectations, producing at least the lower bound number of bundles in the epoch.
     - Reset per-epoch counters:
         - bundles_in_epoch_i = 0 for all operators.
     - Start next epoch:
-        - Snapshot stakes, recompute eligibility and stake_share_i, set epoch_start_slot = current slot, and clear exclusion flags by not including excluded operators in the new eligible set.
+        - Snapshot stakes, recompute eligibility and stake_share_i, set epoch_start_slot = current slot, and clear exclusion flags by not including underperforming operators in the new eligible set.

 ## Chernoff Threshold Details